Beakerboy/grammars-v4/vba/vba7_1/README.md

 * reserved-type-identifier missing from reserved-identifier.
 * The use of attributes within the code body is not addressed.
 * Redim of member access espressions
+* marked-file-numbers cannot be used as an input to a function.

 ### Closed-Fixed here and planned for inclusion in next release of MS-VBAL
 * line continuation format